rand-asswad/WCA1-docs/presentation.md

 ::: {.column width="40%"}
 ![](img/benchmark_time_boxplot.png){width=80%}

-Box plots of the benchmarked time for each method on the samples from the speech library
+Box plots of the benchmarked time for each method on the speech samples
 :::
 ::::::::::::::